NitzanHen/agrippa.dev/src/pages/environments/react-native.md

 });
 ```

-`Environment.REACT_NATIVE` is equivalent to `"react-native"`, but using the built-in `Environment` enum is clearer and less prone to errors.
+`Framework.REACT_NATIVE` is equivalent to `"react-native"`, but using the built-in `Framework` enum is clearer and less prone to errors.

 <Callout type="tip">
   <p slot="header">Also see our [React](/environments/react) page for react-related docs</p>